 - Jormungandr / The World Serpent – In the video game, it is depicted as being sent from the future to battle with Thor.
 However, in the original Norse version, he is actually the son of Loki.

 - Mjolnir – This is a famous weapon, especially among fans of the MCU.
 It appears just twice throughout the game.
 Odin orders brothers Brok and Sindri for its creation.
 However, it is Loki who is responsible for the weapon’s inception in the original tale.

 - Baldur – He is a psychopathic, clever, and ruthless warrior who constantly follows Kratos and his son.
 He considers his invulnerability to pain a curse and even returns from the dead.
 This is not the case in mythology.
 Instead, he dies just seconds after discovering this inability.

-- Atreus – This was probably the biggest change that the franchise had decided to implement.
+- Atreus – This is probably the most notable change the franchise had decided to implement.
 However, it was not shown right until the end.
 Atreus is revealed to be Loki.
-He has several qualities like being emotional, mischievous, and spontaneous, just like him.
-This was probably the biggest surprise and the most loved piece of improvisation in the game.
+He has qualities like being emotional, mischievous, and spontaneous, similar to Loki himself.
+This has probably been the biggest surprise and certainly the most loved piece of improvisation in the game.

 What the franchise retained

 The game did not make changes to a few elements and events.
 This allowed it to retain a sense of originality.
 Here are a couple of those as well:-

 - The war between Aesirs and Vanirs – Throughout the game, there are a handful of references to the war.
 This conflict is one of the most significant components of Norse mythology.
 Odin leads the Aesirs, whereas Freyja and Njord, the gods of fertility and the sea, lead the Vanirs.
 The war ends with a truce, and both sides decide to go live with each other.